NetApp/trident/README.md

     `sample-input/backend-ontap-san.json`, `sample-input/backend-solidfire.json`, or
     `sample-input/sample-eseries-iscsi.json` to specify an ONTAP NAS, ONTAP SAN, SolidFire, or E-Series backend.

-	If multiple clusters will be running Trident against the same backend, add the `storagePrefix` attribute, with a value that will be unique to your cluster, e.g., `storagePrefix="username"`.
-See the [Caveats](#caveats)
+	For scenarios where multiple Kubernetes clusters each run an instance of Trident against the same storage backend, the instructions under [Caveats](#caveats) provide some guidelines for configuring backend definitions.
-	section for further details.

 5. Copy the backend configuration file from step 4 to the `setup/` directory and name it `backend.json`: